tcphdr/PyForcer/README.md

 - --debug: - Enable the script's various debugging features

 ## Known Issues
 - Scanning large ranges of IP space might consume most, if not all system memory due to the way IP address caching is done at this time.
-(16 Theoretical max but I've seen worse)
+(16GB RAM Theoretical max but I've seen worse & crashed systems.)
 - You might run into duplicate IP addresses if you are not careful about how you label your CIDRs, try not to overlap ranges, there is no sanity checking for this.

 ## Disclaimer